zegetech/zegetech.github.io/_posts/2018-10-29-developing-with-docker.md

     docker build -t name:tag . # the dot specifies the current directory as the build context

 This command will run through the dockerfile executing instructions sequentially.
-It will look for the image specified in the `FROM` instruction locally and download it if its missing.
+It will look for the image specified in the `FROM` instruction locally, and download it if its missing.
 Docker will then run the next instruction and output an intermediate image.
 This process is repeated until we have our final image.

 Now to run our image: